Data protection

 👥 Affected: Visitors to the website

-🤝 Purpose: depending on the specific cookie.
-More details can be found below or from the manufacturer of the software that sets the cookie.
+🤝 Purpose: depends on the respective cookie.
+You can find more details below or from the manufacturer of the software that sets the cookie.

-📅 Storage duration: depending on the respective cookie, can vary from hours to years
+📅 Storage period: depends on the cookie, can vary from hours to years

 What are cookies?